-The Eaquals 2016-2020 Development Strategy comprises the following main objectives:
+The Eaguals 2020-2025 Development Strategy comprises the following main objectives:

-Overarching objective: Eaquals aims to strengthen its position as the leading international association for language learning service providers, with a reputation for academic excellence and all-round quality.
+Overarching objective: Eaquals aims to build on its position as the leading international association for language learning service providers with a reputation for academic excellence and all-round quality.
+This will be addressed with an emphasis on internationalisation, inclusion and innovation achieved through accreditation, support, academic strength and quality.